amadeus4dev/developer-guides/docs/resources/flights.md

             ]
         },
 ```

-Note that airlines’ bookable seat counters goes up to a maximum of 9, even if more seats are available in that fare class.
+Note that airlines’ bookable seat counters goe up to a maximum of 9, even if more seats are available in that fare class.
 If there are less than 9 bookable seats available, the exact number is displayed.

 ### Search branded fares

-Branded fares are airfares that bundle tickets with extras like checked bags, seat selection, refundability or loyalty points accrual.
+Branded fares are airfares that bundle tickets with extras, such as checked bags, seat selection, refundability or loyalty points accrual.
 Each airline defines and packages its own branded fares and they vary from one airline to another.
 Branded fares not only help build brand recognition and loyalty, but also offer travelers an attractive deal as the incremental cost of the fare is usually less than that of buying the included services à la carte.

 The `Branded Fares Upsell API` API receives flight offers from the Flight Offers Search and returns branded fares as flight offers which can be easily passed to the next step in the booking funnel.
 The booking flow is the following:

-- Search for flights using Flight Offers Search.
+- Search for flights using the Flight Offers Search.
-- Find branded fare options for a selected flight using Branded Fares Upsell.
+- Find branded fare options for a selected flight using the Branded Fares Upsell.
-- Confirm the fare and get the final price using Flight Offers Price.
+- Confirm the fare and get the final price using the Flight Offers Price.
-- Book the flight using Flight Create Orders.
+- Book the flight using the Flight Create Orders.

 Let's see an example of how to search for branded fares.

-You can build the request by passing the flight-offer object from Flight Offers Search into the body of the `POST` request:
+You can build the request by passing the flight-offer object from the Flight Offers Search into the body of the `POST` request:

 ```bash
 POST https://test.api.amadeus.com/v1/shopping/flight-offers/upselling